shuaizhu23/183_final/README.md

 **Challenges**
 Throughout doing this project I realized how little I like devops, the latency of waiting for cloud hosts to respond is just the worst.
 Getting all the database tables pointed in the right direction was also quite challenging and minimizing database calls to accomplish what I wanted to do.

 It was challenging to do the project solo based off just lectures and slack, but it was also quite rewarding.
 I made sure to put in some small touches to make the task list feel more like an relaxing game rather than just work.
 However following the design principles I set for myself, I made sure everything was clear while still looking playful.
+I had a few more pages designed to interact with the levels that the user earned, but I ran out of time so I just focused on a really polished core experience with the task list.